arogozhnikov/demuxalot/README.md

 - ability to refine genotypes. without failing and diverging
   - Vireo is a tool that was created with similar purposes.
 But it either diverges or does not learn better genotypes
 - optimized variant calling.
 It's also faster than `demuxlet` due to multiprocessing
-- this is not a command-line tool!
+- this is not a command-line tool, and not meant to be
-  - You will write python code, this gives you full control and flexibility of demultiplexing.
+  - write python code, this gives full control and flexibility of demultiplexing

 ## Installation